mvaganov/CmdLineAsteroids/notes.md

 ### voice
 I need to make sure the `Tasks` are regularly Updated, so I'll include `Tasks.Update` in the `Update` section of my code.
-Before the gameloop, this code creates an automatic test of my application by synthetically setting the program's input variable. the first for-loop moves the circle to the right with the 'd' key, and expands the radius with the 'e' key the second for-loop moves the circle up with the 'w' key, and reduces the radius with the 'r' key. each of the key input changes should happen about 100 milliseconds apart.
+Before the game loop, this code creates an automatic test of my application by synthetically setting the program's input variable. the first for-loop moves the circle to the right with the 'd' key, and expands the radius with the 'e' key the second for-loop moves the circle up with the 'w' key, and reduces the radius with the 'r' key. each of the key input changes should happen about 100 milliseconds apart.